goodcover/scala-relay/node-compiler/README.md

  - Handles first layer of spreading, right now we spit out `js.|` to join disjoint fields, even though in fact they are not disjoint, they are a union, however, this requires a fix later down the line.
+ - `@sjs(with:Boolean!)` basically this allows us to control from a fragment spread level whether to combine the fields as an `js.|` or using ` with `.
+With has more compile time constraints where ` js.| ` is easier to generate.

 ## TODO
  - [ ] Med: Fix `InlineFragments` so they work properly.
 Right now we just really